RamiB1234/mdlbeast-events-server/README.md

 ### Running with Docker and PostgreSQL

-1. **Configure the Connection String**:
+1. **Configure the Connection String for the image**:
    - For local migration and updates, use `localhost` in the connection string.
-For runtime within containers, use `db`:
+   - For runtime within containers, use `db`
+   - Initially, ensure the connection string has the host name `db`.
+This is essential for compusing the commands that exist in `docker-compose.yml`
      ```json
      "ConnectionStrings": {
-       "DefaultValue": "Host=db;Port=5432;Database=mydatabase;Username=postgres;Password=mysecretpassword" // Use 'Host=localhost' for local migration
+       "DefaultValue": "Host=db;Port=5432;Database=mydatabase;Username=postgres;Password=mysecretpassword"
      }
      ```

-2. **Docker Compose**:
+2. **Building the image and running the container**:
    - Ensure Docker is installed on your machine.
-   - Navigate to the directory containing your `docker-compose.yml` file.
+   - Open `bash` terminal or `Powershell` and navigate to the root folder containing your `docker-compose.yml` file
-   - Run the following command to start all services:
-     ```bash
-     docker-compose up
+   - Run `docker-compose up --build` to build an image that contains the application and `PostgreSQL` database

+3. **Configure the Connection String for the migration**:
+   - Now set the connection string host name to `localhost`.
+This is needed to apply the migration to the container db
+     ```json
+     "ConnectionStrings": {
+       "DefaultValue": "Host=localhost;Port=5432;Database=mydatabase;Username=postgres;Password=mysecretpassword"
+     }
      ```

+4. **Update the Database**:
+   - Open the Package Manager Console in Visual Studio.
+   - Run the command `Update-Database` to create the localDB and apply the migrations.

-   - Once the services are running, the application is accessible via `http://localhost:8000/swagger`.
+Once the services are running, the application is accessible via `http://localhost:8000/`

 ### Updating Database Migrations